ines-toupeira/nimiq-developer-center/learn/protocol/becoming-validator.md

 command
 ```

 Update data on your validator such as voting and signing key, reward address or signal data.
-No caso do signal data, pode ser só avisar os outros validadores que vou fazer um upgrade ou que sou bué fixe

 <br/>